(737) 241-3988

 5. Student Loans

 Student loans are money that you borrow to pay for your education.
-They can also be used to pay for vocational training or continuing education classes, such as graduate school or even a certificate program at a community college.
+With such loans, you can pay for vocational training or actual education classes, such as graduate school.
+Some students borrow these financial products to cover even a certificate program at a community college.

 6. Mortgage Loans

-Mortgage loans are a type of real estate loan that helps you buy a house or other property.
-They’re different from personal loans because they’re secured by the property itself.
-If you don’t pay back the mortgage, the bank can take ownership of your home.
+Imagine a real estate loan that could help you buy a house or other property.
+Yes!
+We’re talking about mortgage loans.
+They work just as secured personal loans using collateral.
+However, these loans have one major disadvantage; if you don’t cover the mortgage on time, the bank can take ownership of your home.

 7. Home Equity Loans

 Home equity loans are secured personal loans that allow you to borrow money against the value of your home.
-The interest charge on home equity loans is usually lower than for other types of loans.
-It ranges between 6.24% and 11.08% and available loan amounts on the market are between $25,000 up to $500,000.
+Some people may mix up this type of loan with a bad credit home improvement loan, but they work differently, as the latter is unsecured and given for a specific purpose.
+The interest charge on home equity loans is usually lower than other loans.
+It ranges between 6.24% and 11.08%, and available loan amounts on the market are between $25,000 to $500,000.
 If you don’t pay off the loan, the lender will likely come after you for the balance owed on the loan.

 8. Credit-Builder Loans

-Credit-builder loans work by helping you establish a history of on-time payments with a lender.
-It might seem like an unnecessary step if you already have a long history of paying your bills on time, but sometimes even people with perfect payment histories need help building up their scores in order to qualify for certain loans.
+It might seem like an unnecessary step if you already have a long history of paying your bills on time.
+Still, sometimes even people with perfect payment histories need help building up their scores to qualify for certain loans.
 Most credit builder loans are small.
-The available loan amounts range from $300 to $1,000 and the repayment term—six to 24 months.
+The available loan amounts range from $300 to $1,000, and the repayment term is six to 24 months.

 9. Debt Consolidation Loans